Why Does My Cat… Steal Things?

 2. I Want to PlayMost often, a cat takes small items that she wants to bat around or manipulate with her paws.
 Sometimes cats are attracted to the appearance or texture of an item.
 The item is displaced simply because the cat moves it around.
 The displacement of the item may make it appear like the cat has “stolen” an object, but she has merely used it for a fun activity.
 Sometimes these items do get lost under furniture or in an area where the cat cannot reach.
 I had one owner report to me that she moved her couch away from the wall and found 30 hair ties.
 She kept buying them because she would lose them.
 She didn’t suspect that her cat was taking them because she never saw the cat play with them when she was home.
 Sometimes, cats will leave the “stolen” items in areas where they spend the majority of their time, such as the bed.

 3. I Want That Forbidden FruitIn this scenario, a cat takes items stealthily because she does not want the owner to know.
 She does not want the owner’s attention because she has learned from past experiences that when she is caught with a certain item, the item gets taken away and/or she is reprimanded.
 What items would be considered contraband to a cat?
 If your cat has a propensity to eat and swallow items, it is very important to keep her away from potentially dangerous items she is attracted to.
 Most cats tend to chew on stringlike objects, such as shoelaces or string toys, hair ties, and certain materials such as wool or fleece.
 The goal for the cat is to remove the item from the owner’s sight so that she can play with it or, in some cases, chew or eat the item.
 I had a cat who had a tendency to chew and eat the fingertips off my leather gloves.
 Luckily for me, he vomited the leather pieces up.
 Otherwise, if the pieces had obstructed his intestine, he would have required surgery to remove them.
 After two pairs of gloves were ruined, I started keeping them out of his reach.
 Whenever I forgot to put them away, even for the briefest moment, he would try to grab the gloves and run away with them.

 Some of these problems can be resolved or improved upon by providing adequate playtime and giving your cat individual attention, such as talking to or petting her.
-Also try puzzle toys to have your cat work for her food.
-This will keep your cat mentally and physically engaged and less likely to have the free time to devote to undesirable behavior, like being a cat burglar!
+Also try puzzle toys to have your cat work for a portion of her food.
+This will help keep your cat mentally and physically engaged and less likely to have the free time to devote to undesirable behavior, like being a cat burglar!